AbhijeetMaske/seleniumFramework/src/main/java/com/seleniumFramework/utilities/utilities.md

 # **Selenium Framework Utils**

-The Selenium Framework Utils is a collection of utility classes designed to streamline and enhance the automation testing process with Selenium WebDriver.
-These utilities cover a wide range of functionalities, from handling web elements to interacting with files and managing test configurations.
-Below is a brief overview of each utility class included in the framework:
+The Selenium Framework Utilities is a comprehensive set of utility classes meticulously crafted to streamline and enhance the Selenium WebDriver-based automation testing process.
+Each utility serves a specific purpose, simplifying common tasks encountered during test automation development.
+Let's delve into each utility class to understand its role and how it contributes to the overall efficiency and effectiveness of Selenium test automation.

 ## 1. CustomAssertions.java
-Provides custom assertion methods with detailed error messages to improve the clarity of test failures.
+This utility class provides custom assertion methods, offering enhanced readability and informative error messages when assertions fail.
+It empowers testers to write expressive and precise assertions, facilitating quicker identification and resolution of test failures.
 Example usage:
 ```java
 CustomAssertions.assertEquals(actualValue, expectedValue, "Verify value equality");
 ```

 ## 2. DatabaseUtils.java
-Enables connecting to a database, executing queries, and closing the connection.
+The DatabaseUtils class facilitates interaction with databases by enabling connection establishment, query execution, and connection closure.
+It abstracts away the complexities of JDBC code, promoting cleaner and more maintainable database-related operations in test automation scripts.
 Example usage:
 ```java
 DatabaseUtils.connectToDatabase(url, user, password);